 In the state of Virginia, the mattress retailer must notify its customers of its return policy by means of a sign attached to the mattress or placed in a public area of the merchant’s premises.
 The mattress retailer is exempt from this specific requirement if it provides a credit refund (or cash) within 20 days of the purchase.

 Finally, in the remaining states (i.e. Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin, and Wyoming), there’s no right to cancel purchase or contracts agreements.
 Whether you can receive a refund is dependent on the mattress retailer’s refund and return policies.

-Buying a new mattress for two people can be tricky, because each one will want their common bed to meet their particular sleep patterns, comfort needs and unique support.
-Different needs for couples presents unique challenges during the mattress buying process.
+Buying a new mattress for two people can be tricky because each one will want their common bed to meet their particular sleep patterns, comfort needs, and unique support.
+Different needs for couples present unique challenges during the mattress buying process.
 Read on below, for learning about tips that will help couples to find the ideal mattress.

 Before you begin the shopping process, each of you should decide what you’re looking for in a new mattress.
 Ask questions such as: